erikatudisco/programming_formalism/DevelopmentDesign/notes_paradigms.md

 Once a set of objects have been identified it is common to abstract these through the process of classification, a process where we abstact a given object into its concepts, as we build out our classes some concepts that have no connection to the objects of our design.
 Thes classes are commonly known as utility classes.
 Once the classification and message passing have been designed our classes are gennerally instanciated as objects again which are the interacting entities of our software.

+The act of classification is when you take behaviour of an object and describe it as a general method that works for all objects of that type and the properties of the objects are abstracted to class properties, remember each property is should in pure OO only be accessible to the object itself that is to any one instance of a class(Abstract properties obviously breaks this rule as will be seen later in the design pattern section.)

+Methods are the implemementation of message passing.

+The concept of inheretance

+Information Hiding is accomplished through the use of levels of publicity of the parameter/property or method.
+The levels of privacy are generally defined as: private, protected and public in increasing accesabillity to the inherance structure and other classes or objects.
+A private property is only accesible to the object itself, the proteced are accesible to objects and classes in the same inheratace structure and public are accesible to any class or object in the software

 # Tools and methodologies
 The tools and methodologies are too numerous to describe in any complete way,<rewrite> and they are always evolving as developers find issues with the models and methodologies they are currently using and trying to adress them there for many models evolve to adress the "lates and greates" method but as on be can guess this means other consessions have to be made.
 <explain system>